Neptune-Sky/VanillaUpgrades/README.md

 The goal of this mod is to upgrade the vanilla experience with tons of quality of life stuff.
 Current features are:

 - Toggles for disabling adaptation and snapping in the build grid.
-- New HUD window in world view that shows apoapsis, periapsis, and angle of your rocket.
+- New HUD window in world view that shows apoapsis, periapsis, eccentricity, and angle of your rocket.

 **New Keybinds:**
 - L to launch and skip warnings in build space